 MA in Ancient Philosophy

 Our Ancient Philosophy MA is a specialist programme geared towards preparing students for higher research in ancient philosophy - partly through direct research training, and partly through modules taught by experts in their field in small-group seminars.
-The programme lasts for one year (two years part time), and consists of the elements below.
+The programme lasts for one year (two years part time).

 - Ancient Philosophers on Origins

 - Animals in Graeco-Roman Antiquity